Composables

 Notes

 • Pure SVG.
-The display is rendered entirely as SVG paths — no canvas and no raster images — so it stays sharp at any resolution.
+The display is rendered entirely as SVG paths (no canvas, no raster images), so it stays sharp at any resolution.
 A canvas is used only momentarily inside toDataURL() to produce PNG/JPEG bytes.

 • Logos and scannability.
 Keep logoSize modest (≤ 0.3) and prefer a light background behind the logo.
 The automatic "H" error correction compensates for the cleared center, but very large logos can still defeat a scanner.